 - Fold a paper fan

-- Make a paper chain
+- Make a paper chain (cutting strips of paper is the first step)

 - Cut snowflakes